Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![In the Location Backup File dialog, the TailspinToys.bak file is selected and highlighted.](media/ssms-restore-database-locate-backup-file.png "Locate Backup File")

-13. Select **OK** on the **Select backup devices** dialog.
+13.Select **OK** on the **Select backup devices** dialog.
 This will return you to the Restore Database dialog.
 The dialog will now contain the information required to restore the `TailspinToys` database.

     ![The completed Restore Database dialog is displayed, with the TailSpinToys database specified as the target.](media/ssms-restore-database.png "Restore Database")

-14. Select **OK** to start the restore.
+14.Select **OK** to start the restore.

-15. Select **OK** in the dialog when the database restore is complete.
+15.Select **OK** in the dialog when the database restore is complete.

     ![A dialog is displayed with a message that the database TailspinToys was restored successfully.](media/ssms-restore-database-success.png "Restored successfully")

-16. Next, you will execute a script in SSMS, which will reset the `sa` password, enable mixed mode authentication, enable Service broker, create the `WorkshopUser` account, and change the database recovery model to FULL.
+16.Next, you will execute a script in SSMS, which will reset the `sa` password, enable mixed mode authentication, enable Service broker, create the `WorkshopUser` account, and change the database recovery model to FULL.
 To create the script, open a new query window in SSMS by selecting **New Query** in the SSMS toolbar.

     ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")

-17. Copy and paste the SQL script below into the new query window:
+17.Copy and paste the SQL script below into the new query window:

     ```sql
     USE master;